 Cats are wonderful additions to our families, and they can quickly become beloved family members.
 But like most pets, cats have shorter time spans than humans.
 You’ll naturally want to spend as many years as possible with your cat, and there are many ways you can help increase the chances of your cat living a long and healthy life.

 But it’s also important to be realistic about your cat’s life span.
-Remember, cat life expectancies are really just a guideline — it’s best to just appreciate and enjoy each day you can share with your cat.
+How long do cats live?
+First, it’s important to remember that cat life expectancies are really just a guideline — it’s best to just appreciate and enjoy each day you can share with your fur baby.

 The study also discovered a difference in average life span between crossbred and purebred cats.
 The life expectancy of crossbred cats was 14, while purebred cats had a shorter life expectancy of 12.5 years.